spaetow/cas-abfab-support/README.md

 Usage of ABFABRadiusServerImpl in the deployerConfigContext.xml matches the CAS 4.0.0 style, and is compatible with CAS 3.5.2:

-    1. Include the following namespace:
+    1. Include the following namespace (if it is not included already):

     xmlns:c="http://www.springframework.org/schema/c"